-Check out our Guide to Encinitas for those few hours a day when you’re not surfing.
+Check out our Guide to Encinitas for our recommendations on restaurants, surf breaks, and things to do when you’re not surfing.

 Big Sur is a very majestic place– and fickle too.
 So don’t get your hopes up expecting to score epic surf.
 But rest assured if you get skunked, the stunning views and pure beauty of the area will captivate you like nowhere else and make everything seem perfectly right in the world.
 Sand Dollar beach picks up NW and SW swells so you should be able to find something to surf year-round.
 NW swells tend to be October – April and SW swells tend to be April – October.